magento/magento2-page-builder/docs/create-custom-content-type/workflow-tips.md

 ## Setup and cache

-If you change something in the configuration of your extension and the change is not visible, run `bin/magento setup:upgrade` to ensure that the configuration is updated.
+If you change something in the configuration of your extension and the change is not visible, run `bin/magento cache:flush` to ensure that the configuration is updated.